Saint Joseph Academy (Brownsville, Texas): Mission statement

 St. Joseph Academy, conducted by the Marist Brothers with the mission to serve the children of the lower portion of the Rio Grande Valley, is dedicated to provide a "religious and moral formation" and a college preparatory education under the tradition of the Roman Catholic Church.
 According to the official page of the school, the SJA endeavors to form students that will succeed in their university studies, understand and love Jesus Christ, and participate in the mission of the Church, including Catholic social teaching on the preferential option for the poor.

 Every year, about 100 students and more than a dozen faculty members travel to several rural communities to do community services and conduct religious classes.

 The school also has a community service requirement for each student during the school year, and that chore is set up by the religion professors.
 In the early 2000s, the missions program at St. Joseph travelled to Tula, Tamaulipas every year; in 2012, they traveled to a Native American reservation near Gallup, New Mexico on a 10-day trip.

 Athletics

 At a high school level, SJA has baseball, basketball, cheerleading, dance team, cross country, football, golf, soccer, swimming, tennis, and track and field.
 In junior high, which is only from seventh to eighth grade, basketball, football, cross country, track and field and volleyball are available.

-In 2021, the boys' cross country team won second place in the TAPPS State Meet in the 5A division.
-The team was coached by Teddy Lopez along with Mike Schlater and Louie Tijerina.
-This team was led by Pedro Cardenas and was made up of the district winning team Alejandro Ramirez, Jorge Albores, Juan Gonzalez, Mauricio Gonzalez, and Julio Cesar Silguero.